Authors relying on ebook and book sales alone should diversify their writing to increase income

 2. Write content.

 There are thousands of paying opportunities for freelance writers to write content for websites, blogs and newspapers.

-You only need to do a quick Google Search to discover opportunities and websites that pay for content.
+You only need to do a quick Google Search to discover opportunities and websites where you can get paid to write content.

 However, to save you time here is a great listing of websites that pay writers for writing.

 The Internet is all about content, so there are always ways for good writers to earn money from freelance writing and content writing.

 Sure, you want to write, but you have skills you can use to earn more, or even build a full time, work from home job.

 Proofreading, beta reading, cover design or writer and publishing coaching for new authors are all in demand now.

 Set your price, and the time you have available, and offer your services.
 Social media is an easy way to tell people about the services you can offer.